 - TERP program grants.
-Since the establishment of the TERP in 2001, the agency has awarded over \$1.3 billion in TERP grants for projects that will reduce over 187,000 tons of NO_X emissions through fiscal 2019.
-TCEQ also tracks grant expenditures to ensure that grant obligations are realized.
-The awarding of grant funds and the emission reductions achieved by the grant-funded projects are detailed in the agency's performance measure reporting. - Continuous water quality planning and monitoring.
-TCEQ works through a cycle of establishing TSWQS, monitoring and assessing, and developing and implementing plans for water-quality protection and restoration.
-This includes coordinating with agency partners and establishing and implementing standard procedures and quality-assurance plans.
-The agency also validates data used as the basis for decisions, uses subject-matter experts and reviews processes to identify improvements and reduce errors.
-Using workgroups, the agency gathers input from stakeholders and agency partners for TMDL projects, Surface Water Quality Standards and Nutrient Criteria Development. - Edwards Aquifer Protection Program.
-Given the sensitive and unique geology of the Edwards Aquifer as home for the area's diverse fauna and as a primary source of drinking water for over 2 million people in Central Texas, TCEQ regulates activities that have the potential to pollute the aquifer and the connected surface waters entering the aquifer.
+Since the establishment of TERP in 2001, TCEQ has awarded over \$1.4 billion in TERP grants for projects that reduced over 192,000 tons of NOx emissions through fiscal year 2021.
+TCEQ also tracks grant expenditures to ensure that grantees meet their obligations. - Continuous water quality planning and monitoring.
+TCEQ works through a cycle of establishing, monitoring, and assessing TSWQS, and developing and implementing plans for water -quality protection and restoration.
+This includes coordinating with agency partners and establishing and implementing standard procedures and quality assurance plans.
+The agency also validates data used as the basis for decisions, uses subject matter experts, and reviews processes to identify improvements and reduce errors.
+Using work groups, the agency gathers input from stakeholders and agency partners for TMDL projects, TSWQS, and Nutrient Criteria Development. - Edwards Aquifer Protection Program.
+The Edwards Aquifer is the primary drinking source for over two million people in Central Texas.
+Given the aquifer's sensitive and unique geology, it is home to some of the area's diverse fauna.
+TCEQ regulates activities that have the potential to pollute the aquifer and the connected surface waters entering the aquifer.
 While agency rules provide for a 90-day technical review period for Edwards Aquifer protection plans, on average TCEQ meets an internal goal of 60 days from receipt of accurate and complete applications to issue plan authorizations. - Dam inspections.
 Inspections are conducted to document the safe design, construction, maintenance, repair, and removal of dams in the state.
-The percentage of high and significant-hazard dams inspected during a five-year period is consistent with the inspection frequency of the federal program.
+The percentage of high- and significant-hazard dams inspected during a five-year period is consistent with the inspection frequency of the federal program.
 TCEQ conducts periodic inspections of regulated dams that pose a high or significant hazard and makes recommendations and reports to dam owners to assist them in maintaining safe facilities. - Emergency Management Support Team.
-The Emergency Management Support Team supports the state's capability to prepare for, respond to, and recover from disasters caused by nature or people.
-Part of this function involves coordinating state-level preparation activities with the Texas Department of Emergency Management and supporting TCEQ's regional offices by training staff on enhanced disaster preparedness, and response to and recovery from large-scale or statewide disasters. - Lean process improvement.
-With Lean implementation, the programs will utilize visual management and performance metrics to help identify and solve problems, streamline processes, and develop strategies for continuous improvement. - Staffing.
+The Emergency Management Support Team bolsters the state's capability to prepare for, respond to, and recover from disasters caused by nature or people.
+Part of this function involves coordinating state-level preparation activities with the Texas Division of Emergency Management and supporting TCEQ's regional offices by training staff on enhanced disaster preparedness, and response to and recovery from large-scale or statewide disasters. - Lean process improvement.
+With Lean implementation, the programs use visual management and performance metrics to help identify and solve problems, streamline processes, and develop strategies for continuous improvement. - Staffing.
 TCEQ administers robust recruitment, hiring, training, and staff-development programs, ensuring that its staff has the technical, scientific, and administrative expertise necessary to meet the expectations of optimal transparency, competency, efficiency, and effectiveness.

 - Regulatory assistance available across Texas.
-If a business or local government needs assistance with the permitting process or a regulation, support is available through the Small Business and Local Government Assistance program.
-The agency operates a toll-free phone number (800-447-2827) and has compliance assistance personnel in every regional office to provide information and assistance throughout the regulatory process. - Offering pre-application meetings.
-TCEQ offers pre-application meetings to regulated entities seeking to file an application with the agency, so as to limit the number of deficiency notices associated with an application as well as decrease the application processing time.
+If a business or local government needs assistance with the permitting process or a regulation, support is available through the TCEQ's Small Business and Local Government Assistance program.
+The agency operates a toll-free phone number (800-447-2827) and has compliance assistance personnel in every regional office to provide support throughout the regulatory process.
+Information is also available on the TCEO website. - Offering pre-application meetings.
+TCEQ offers pre-application meetings to regulated entities seeking to file an application with the agency.
+This helps to limit the number of deficiency notices associated with an application as well as decrease the application processing time.